-Harnessing the Power of AI to Speed Drug Discovery and Development
+Harnessing the power of AI to speed drug discovery and development

 Drugs that treat central nervous system (CNS) disorders take 20 percent longer to develop than other drugs, according to the Tufts Center for the Study of Drug Development[i].
 But with 700 million people worldwide impacted by mental and neurological disorders[ii], the need for new and innovative therapies is urgent.
 Artificial intelligence (AI), with its vast computational power, predictive analytics and ability to rapidly sift through drug-discovery data, could help speed the discovery of new therapies and offer relief to people impacted by brain disorders.